MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-fast-path-user.md

 You can't update the SKU without recreating the virtual network gateway, which requires deleting all connections associated with the virtual network gateway.
 You can re-use the local network gateway resources after creating a virtual network gateway with the new SKU.
 The local network gateway resource defines the address space and IP address of your on-premises device and retains that configuration.

-These are the steps to upgrade virtual network gateway SKUs:
+Follow these steps to upgrade virtual network gateway SKUs:

 1. Delete all connections on the existing virtual network gateway: make note of the pre-shared key and whether the BGP flag is set to enabled.
 2. Delete the existing virtual network gateway using the legacy SKU: it is not possible to create two virtual network gateways in the same virtual network, so you must delete the existing one.
 3. Create a new virtual network gateway resource with the new SKU: you can select one of the new SKUs enabled with VPN Fast Path.
 4. Create a new connection between the new virtual network gateway and the existing local network gateway: if you are using a custom IP sec policy, create the connection via PowerShell.
 Use the pre-shared key and BGP flag noted in step 1.
-5. Repeat step 4 for any other connections you want to move to the new SKU: this is relevant for multi-site scenarios.
+5. Repeat step 4 for any other connections you want to move to the new SKU: this step is relevant for multi-site scenarios.

 ## VPN connection topologies